 Rhonda: Actually, we’re 38 now.

 Jim: Yeah, but here’s the irritating part.
 It’s the irritating part.
-How do you overcome the irritating part to say, OK, it’s gonna start with me.
-I’m gonna act differently.
-I’m gonna act, uh, more excited or whatever.
-Um.
+How do you overcome the irritating part to say, “Okay, it’s gonna start with me.
+I’m going to act differently.
+I’m gonna, uh, act more excited,” or whatever, um?

 Rhonda: For me?

-Rhonda: No. 1 – it was finding great mentors.
-It was finding couples – Steve was – we worked in youth ministry, so we got to see the parents of our youth.
-And the ones who still held hands when they walked in the door at church, the one who laughed at each other’s jokes, winked at each other across the room, I’m like, “What do you know?”
-I want – and we just became friends with them.
-I was…
+Rhonda: Number one, it was finding great mentors.
+It was finding couples… Steve was… We worked in youth ministry, so we got to see the parents of our youth, and the ones who still held hands when they walked in the door at church, the one who laughed at each other’s jokes, winked at each other across the room, I’m like, “What do you know?
+I want…” And we just became friends with them.
+I always-

 Rhonda: Right.
 My happiness is not gonna lie in how well my spouse treats me.
 My happiness is not gonna lie in my worth being found in if he still thinks I’m beautiful.
-When we let each other off the hook, and we find our of who we are in this adoration of the creator of heaven and earth, loved us so much he purchased us for his treasure with the blood of his son.
-That’s the spiritual answer.
+When we let each other off the hook and we find our depth of who we are in this adoration of the Creator of heaven and earth, loved us so much He purchased us for his treasure-

 Jim: Let’s hope so.

-Jim: OK, yeah.
-OK.
+Jim: Okay, yeah.
 Let me speak for men.

-John: Well, we have her on the phone right now.
+John: We have her on the phone, right now. (laughing)

-Rhonda: You know, the one that comes to mind as you’re asking that question is just think of Mary and Joseph.
-They’re a couple of kids, and they were engaged, and they were gonna get married, and they were – the Bible tells us that Joseph deeply loved Mary.
-And then she comes and says, “Uh, this angel came to me and told me that…”
+Rhonda: You know, the one that comes to mind as you’re asking that question is, just think of Mary and Joseph.
+They’re a couple of kids, and they were engaged, and they were gonna get married and they were… Uh, the Bible tells us that Joseph deeply loved Mary, and then she comes and says, “Uh, this angel came to me and told me that-”

-Rhonda: Right?
-And I’m going to carry the Messiah.
-And I am a virgin, but just so you know.
+Rhonda: Right, “and I’m gonna carry the Messiah, and I am a virgin, but just so you know.”
 And isn’t it interesting that God doesn’t send the angel first to Joseph?

 John: To Joseph, yeah.

-Rhonda: He challenges Joseph to just kind of trust her.
-And of course he’s like, “The girl’s a little bit cray-cray”.
+Rhonda: He challenges Joseph to just kinda trust her, and of course, he’s like, “The girl’s a little bit cra- cra.”

 Jim: The manger.

 Rhonda: The manger.
 He delivered this baby.
-And you know, there’s something romantic about even when you have a child and your spouse is in the room with you – I was in labor for 52 hours with my first child.
+And- and, you know, there’s something romantic about even when you have a child, and your spouse is in the room with you.
+I was in labor for 52 hours with my first child.

-Jim: Well, you just earned a gold star from all the ladies listening.
+Jim: You just earned a gold star from all the ladies listening.

-Rhonda: Because back in the – when did I get – which was in ’83.
-I had a hippie doula that was like, “Oh, no. It’s better.
-Don’t take” – and I’m like, “OK, I wanna be a good mom.
-I’m not gonna take any drugs.”
+Rhonda: Um, because back in the, um, when did I?
+She was in ’83.
+I had a hippy doula that was like, “Oh no, it’s better.
+Don’t take.”
+And I’m like, “Okay.
+I want to be a good mom.
+I’m not going to take any drugs.”

-Rhonda: Uh-huh.
-But you know, Steve sat by my side, and he encouraged me, and he held my hand, and he coached me.
+Rhonda: Uh-huh, but you know, Steve sat by my side, and he encouraged me, and he held my hand and he coached me.
 That’s real-life romance.
-That’s…
+That-

-Jim: In that moment.
-While that was going on, Jean was like, “Give me the drugs.”
+Jim: No meds, all that was going on.
+Jean was like, “Get me the drugs.”

-Rhonda: But there’s so many real-life romance stories that we miss in our own love stories because it’s just life, and we just move forward.
-But if we step back and encourage our – you know, yourself to think about when he showed up for you, when you showed up for him.
-Steve shattered his hip in a dirt bike accident 13 years ago.
+Rhonda: But there’re so many real-life romance stories that we miss in our own love stories, because it’s just like when we just move forward, but if we step back and encourage, uh, you know, yourself to think about when he showed up for you, when you showed up for him.
+Uh, Steve shattered his hip in a dirt bike accident 13 years ago.
 It was rough.
 He has a metal plate.
 I say he has buns of steel now.

-Rhonda: And I had to take care of him, and it was three months of him just really not being able to do much at all.
+Rhonda: And- and I had to take care of him, and it was three months of him just really not being able to do much at all.

-Rhonda: And I remember he would just say, “Babe, I’m so sorry ‘cause this injury” – you know, whatever.
-But I remember telling him, “This gives me an opportunity to show you how much I love you in a way I never would have been able to show you.”
+Rhonda: And I remember he would just say, “Babe, I’m so sorry, ’cause this injury,” you know, whatever.
+But I remember telling him, “This gives me an opportunity to just show you how much I love you in a way I never would have been able to show you.”

 Jim: Did it test you at all, though?

-Jim: I mean, seriously.
-You sound so angelic, and I want to make sure (laughter).
+Jim: I mean, seriously, you sound so angelic, and I want to make sure (laughs).

-Rhonda: No, no. We both wept.
-But you know, I had been – if we’re preparing our hearts before a trial comes – and I had been reading a book, and it was called, uh – the subtitle was Fighting For Joy.
-And I remember when he was in the hospital, and the entire time that we were going through all – he was in traction for nine days.
-It was rough.
+Rhonda: … and I had been reading a book, and it was called, uh- uh, the subtitle was Fighting for Joy, and I remember when he was in the hospital and the entire time that we were going through all… He was in traction for nine days.

-Jim: Oh, I know.
-That’s like get – can I get some water?
+Jim: That’s like, “Yeah, can I get some water?”

-Jim: …Had to do that.
-So I really – I do know how terrible that is.
+Jim: So I really, I do know how terrible that is.

 Rhonda: Yeah.
-Meredith and Jake met at The Master’s University.
-And, uh, He was on – jumped up on the table in the cafeteria, imitating – I believe it was a velociraptor.
+Meredith and Jake met at The Master’s University and, uh, he was on, jumped up on the table in the cafeteria, uh, imitating, I believe, it was a velociraptor (laughs).

 Jim: That’s a great way to court your future bride.

-Jim: It’s the beginning of a love affair (laughter).
+Jim: It’s the beginning of a love affair (laughs).

-Rhonda: Yeah.
-Yeah.
-Yeah.
-And they get married.
-And well – and she’s like not, about dating, you know, just like – and he writes her this poem.
-And it’s basically something like, “Roses are red.
-Violets are blue.
-I don’t know maybe I think I might like you.”
-And she’s just like, “Oh, no. That’s way too much.
-That’s too serious for me.”
-And she runs the other way.
-And he’s confused.
-And then they end up married.
-And they had a child at one point.
-And then they had an ectopic pregnancy, which was really a difficult situation for them.
-And then Meredith had a number of miscarriages.
-And at the same time, my daughter Kayla had a miscarriage.
-Meredith got pregnant again and gave birth to Ivy – Ivy Love, who is a treasure to our family.
-And when she was born, our whole family converged in the room to celebrate finally this birth of a new baby because we only had, at that point, one grandchild.
-And Jake stops us.
-And he said something’s wrong with Ivy.
-And we don’t know what it is.
-And what it is it’s called Goldenhar syndrome.
-It’s – she had facial-cranial deformities.
-And but – it wasn’t – they didn’t know anything about it till she was born.
+Rhonda: Yeah, yeah, yeah, and they get married.
+Well, and he… And she’s like not about dating, you know, just like, and he writes her this poem.
+And it’s basically something like, “Roses are red, violets are blue.
+I don’t know, maybe I think I might like you.”
+And she’s just like, “Oh no. That’s way too much.
+That’s too serious for me,” and she runs the other way, and he’s confused.
+And then they end up married and they had, uh, they had a- a child at one point, and then they had, um, ectopic pregnancy, which was really a difficult situation for them, and then Meredith had a number of miscarriages.
+And at the same time, my daughter, Kayla, had had a miscarriage.
+Meredith got pregnant again and gave birth to Ivy, Ivy Love, who is a treasure to our family.
+And when she was born, our whole family converged in the room to celebrate, finally, this birth of a new baby, ’cause we’d only had at that point, one grandchild.
+And Jake stops us, and he says, “Something’s wrong with Ivy and we don’t know what it is.”
+And what it is, it’s called Goldenhar syndrome.
+It’s a… She had facial cranial deformities and, uh, but it wasn’t… They didn’t know anything about it till she was born.

-Rhonda: And they scooped Ivy away from Meredith.
-And Meredith was saying, “I want my baby.
+Rhonda: And they scooped Ivy away from Meredith, and Meredith was saying, “I want my baby.
 Where’s my baby?”
-So that was interesting to watch how Jake just ministered to Meredith.
-And I went over to Ivy.
-And I was singing to her and she was – I sang, Jesus Loves Me.
-I have a terrible voice.
-And I’m like, “Somebody needs to sing to this child because she’s going to pick up grandma’s bad, off tone.”
-And she quieted.
-And then in the night, they had – she flunked her hearing test.
-And they said she was – she couldn’t hear.
-And my son Brandon, whose love story is also in the book – Brandon and Jessy – he’s a musician, uh, worship leader in Southern California.
-Brandon stayed up all night just pleading with the Lord that Ivy wouldn’t be deaf.
-And the next morning, she passed her hearing tests.
-And our family was just celebrating.
-We were all staying in the apartment on campus at the Master’s University while this – it was going on, and Jake was ministering to Meredith.
+So that was interesting to watch how Jake just ministered to Meredith, and- and I went over to Ivy, and I was singing to her, and she was… I sang Jesus Loves Me.
+I have a terrible voice, and I’m like (laughs), “Somebody needs to sing to this child, because she’s going to pick up Grandma’s bad off-tone,” and she quieted.
+And then in the night, they had, she flunked her hearing test, and they said she couldn’t hear.
+And my son, Brandon, whose love story is also in the book, Brandon and Jessie, he’s a musician, uh, worship leader in Southern California, Brandon stayed up all night just pleading with the Lord that Ivy wouldn’t be deaf, and the next morning she passed her hearing test, and our family was just celebrating.
+We were all staying in the apartment on campus at The Master’s University while this, uh, was going on and Jake was ministering to Meredith.
 That’s real-life romance.
 They prayed together.
-They trusted the Lord together.
-Goldenhar is a syndrome, so a lot of things came through.
-But at one point, Meredith said, “This isn’t Ivy’s – this isn’t our struggle.
-It’s Ivy’s struggle.
-And God’s called us to prepare her to walk through this trial.”
+They trusted the Lord together, as, uh, Goldenhar is a syndrome, so a lot of things came through.
+But at one point Meredith said, “This isn’t our struggle.
+It’s Ivy’s struggle, and God’s called us to prepare her to walk through this trial.”

 Jim: Yeah.
-Rhonda, I’m mindful of couples that – they may be in the middle of a struggle right now.
-And they don’t have the handles.
-They don’t have the terrain to get their footing to draw closer together through challenges.
+Rhonda, I’m mindful of couples that they may in the middle of a struggle, I mean, right now and- and they don’t have the handles, they don’t have the terrain to get their footing to draw closer together through challenges.
 How can they find that footing?

-Jim: Well, and I think that’s the key.
-And here at Focus, we wanna be that friend for you and come alongside you.
+Jim: Well, I think that’s the key, and here at Focus, uh, we want to be that friend for you and come along side you.
 If you’re in that tough spot, call us.
 Let us talk with you.
 Let us help you with resources that will help build that bridge that you need.
-And Rhonda, one resource that I really recommend is your great book, Real Life Romance.
+And Rhonda, one resource I really recommend is your great book, Real-Life Romance.
 It’s such a wonderful tool for husbands and wives to be inspired that they can have that strong, Godly relationship they’ve always wanted.

-Jim: Wow.
-That’s a powerful story um, so contact us.
-We’re here for you, and if you share our passion for helping couples who are struggling, I wanna invite you to join our team of financial supporters.
+Jim: Wow, that’s a powerful story.
+Um, so, contact us.
+We’re here for you, and if you share our passion for helping couples who are struggling, I want to invite you to join our team of financial supporters.
 It’s that simple.
 God is doing amazing things through our listeners who are committed to supporting the broadcast financially.
-Some give consistent, monthly support anthers, a one-time gift.
-Every bit means so much to helping others and giving makes you feel good too.
+Some give consistent monthly support, and others, a one-time gift.
+Every bit means so much to helping others, and giving, uh, makes you feel good, too.
 One wife and mom wrote to tell us that she started giving to Focus when she and her husband became empty nesters.
-She said that supporting Focus financially helped her find new ways to invest time, energy, and financial support to the kingdom of God, and I love that!
-If you can give a gift of any amount to Focus today, I want to send you a complimentary copy of Rhonda’s book Real Life Romance as our way of saying thank you.
+Uh, she said that supporting Focus financially helped her find new ways to invest time, energy and financial support to the kingdom of God, and I love that.
+If you can give a gift of any amount to Focus today, I want to send you a copy of Rhonda’s book, Real-Life Romance, as our way of saying, “Thank you.”